skagrawal/Udacity--SDC-ND---term-1/CarND-Advanced-Lane-Lines-P4/README.md

 Overall this project is advanced level and required good knowledge of image processing.

 If I had more time, I would implement a better binary image processing, by trying more color models and channels.
-Lane line pixal identification is also need more refinement, so I would work on that in future.
+Lane line pixal identification is also some need more refinement, so I would work on that in future.